sofwerx/android-tensorflow-object-detection/README.md

 ### Description

 This Repostiory was created so people can put their own trained object detection tensorflow models on an android mobile device.
 The provided model file and text file was trained to identify AK47's.
-The object detection app was created by Google.
+The object detection app was designed by Google.

 ### App
 The App used for object detection is Tensorflows mobile app called TF Classify.
 The default model that came with this app is Mobilenet

 ### Training
-Training of a model can be done using Tensorlfow Obejct Detection API.
+Training of a model can be done using Tensorlfow Object Detection API.
 The documentaion and turtorials to train models can be found in the following link.
 [Introduction and Use - Tensorflow Object Detection API Tutorial](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/) .

 ### Model